What are the four categories of Safeguarding Children?

 These policies are just a few examples of the types of guidelines that organisations can use to help ensure the safety and well-being of children and young people.
 By implementing effective safeguarding policies and procedures, organisations can help create a safe and nurturing environment for children, and prevent abuse and neglect.

-Who is responsible for the safeguarding of children?
+Who is responsible for the Safeguarding of Children?

 A range of individuals and organisations shares the responsibility for safeguarding children.
 This includes: